Aeroluna/LunaCoopMod/README.md

 ## Alarak

+- Added Void Archon, merged from two Ascendants.
+  - Can use Maelstrom for 50 energy.
+    - Stuns enemies in an area for 8 seconds.
+  - Can use Sacrifice to refill energy.
+  - Has Power Overwhelming passive.
+    - The Void Archon permanently gains +25% damage, +100 shields, and +0.5 shield armor each time it uses Sacrifice.
+    - This effect stacks up to a maximum of 20.
+    - Inherits stacks from constituent Ascendants.
+  - Has Chain Reaction passive.
+    - Causes attacks to chain to two additional targets.
+    - Requires research at the Templar Archives.
+  - Has Supernova passive.
+    - Upon death, Void Archons go supernova, stunning and pulling in nearby enemies.
+After 5 seconds, the supernova detonates for damage equal to the Void Archon's max shields.
+    - The supernova's radius increases with Power Overwhelming stacks.

+A passive called Power Overwhelming deserves to go to an Archon unit!
+By accruing stacks on Ascendants and combining them, you can make a *super* archon with chain attacks that each do AOE damage.
+Inspired by the LotV cinematic, dying Void Archons go out with a bang, dealing massive damage in its range, though it still isn't worth losing your stacks.

 - Reworked Mothership Terminator Beam to only target air units.
 - Reworked Mothership Thermal Lance.
   - Only targets ground units instead of all units.
   - Reduced travel speed by 75% speed.
   - Cooldown increased from 1 to 2 seconds.
   - Damage increased from 10 to 100.
+- Added a dramatic sound effect when summoning a Mothership.
 - Renamed Mothership to Crimson Sovereign.

 Changes the Thermal Lance from a 10 damage tickle beam to a slow moving 100 damage death laser.
 As compensation, the original Terminator Beam can only hit air units and Thermal Lance can only hit ground units (it seemed weird that hitting the ground under air units would damage them anyways).
 Mothership was renamed to be more distinct from other variants and be in line with other Tal'darim variant unit names.